AnafoT/assembly-site/src/content/chapter0.md

 See the main differences below:

-- You will run into segfaults alot :D // TODO add link
+- You will run into segfaults alot :D. // TODO add link
 - Barebones instructions.
-I.e. if statements have to be more explcitly handled
+I.e. if statements have to be more explcitly handled.
-- The need to allocate memory on the *stack* to store data/variables
+- The need to allocate memory on the *stack* to store data/variables.
 - The usage of non-named stack/named registers(storage locations in the CPU) for storing data instead of typical (named) variables:
     ```
         mov $10, %rax // Register use